gillian-guide/gillian-guide.github.io/docs/essential-modding/libertytweaks.en.md

 # [Liberty Tweaks](https://gtaforums.com/topic/991160-liberty-tweaks/)
 !!! warning "Compatibility"
-    This mod only supports 1.0.7.0/1.0.8.0 at the moment, but Complete Edition support is considered.
+    This mod only supports 1.0.7.0/1.0.8.0 at the moment, but Complete Edition support is considered. ==You cannot use IV-SDK .NET on Proton, so this mod is not really compatible with Linux.==
 This project aims to improve various aspects of the game and it's general quality of life.
 You can see the features on the [GTAForums thread](https://gtaforums.com/topic/991160-liberty-tweaks/).

 ## Showcase { data-search-exclude }